 Investment in profitable area: Foreign investors only invest in profitable regime is one of the most significant constraints of FDI.
-FDI somehow doesn't boost in the other priority sectors.
+FDI somehow doesn't boost m the other priority sectors.

-Short term investment: With the expansion of technology, financial markets ally connected and funds can shift with the blink of an eyeto take advantage est rate differentials between countries, the majority of investments have short-term, which causes a reduction in the confidence of local people.
+Short term investment: With the expansion of technology, financial markets and ally connected and funds can shift with the blink of an eyeto take advantage a est rate differentials between countries, the majority of investments have a short-term, which causes a reduction in the confidence of local people.